Research and Advocacy

 Family and educator resources

-Duke TIP's Gifted Today blog houses three valuable sources of information for anyone interested in supporting academically talented students:
+Duke TIP's Gifted Today blog is a valuable source of information for anyone interested in supporting academically talented students.
+It includes:

-- Research Digest is a trusted resource for parents who are looking for research-based information about rearing and educating academically talented children.
-The digest contains archived, new, and always relevant information regarding the challenges gifted children face, the social and emotional needs of gifted students, and gifted program opportunities.
+- research-based information about rearing and educating academically talented children, including the challenges gifted children face and the social and emotional needs of gifted students

-- Opportunity Guide, an online searchable listing of academic programs, contests, and scholarship opportunities for gifted students, helps our families find enrichment resources beyond the programs that Duke TIP offers.
+We also have the Opportunity Guide, an online listing of academic programs, contests, and scholarship opportunities for gifted students.

-- Teachers Workshop is a resource blog and community space where educators of the gifted can find guidance on everyday teaching challenges, tips to inspire their instruction, and free classroom-ready lessons and materials.
+Educators can utilize Teachers Workshop, a resource blog and community space where educators of the gifted can find guidance on everyday teaching challenges, tips to inspire their instruction, and free classroom-ready lessons and materials.

 If your child is a Duke TIP participant, or if you are a TIP-affiliated educator with a question about serving your gifted students, you can also consult with TIP's Gifted Education Research Specialist Richard D. Courtright, PhD, by emailing him at email@example.com.
 Please note that the information he provides is strictly for the purposes of information only and is not a replacement or substitute for professional advice based on a thorough examination of your child or student's specific needs.